 2.2.1.
 Covariance File:

-and the sum of the radiances product for each combination of channels:
+sum of the radiances for each channel:

 The true mean and covariance of the input spectra can then be calculated simply while allowing the covariance to be easily updated with additional spectra: